cmg2146/nec-api/README.md

 This app is not production ready and lacks features like:
 * Authentication
+* Proper storage for file uploads
 * API versioning
 * logging
 * auditing database changes
 * tests
-* Proper storage for user uploads

 ## Build
 In development, the app can be run using Linux Docker containers by executing the following command at the repo root: